earl-chua/oscar-dash/README.md

-# Academy Award Big Eight Prediction Dashboard
+# Academy Award Big Eight Ballot Dashboard

 ## About the Application

-How do you predict the Oscars?
+How do you predict the Academy Awards?
 There is plenty of information available beforehand, but it's hard to organize them together (not as hard as an NCAA bracket).
 Most ballots rely on hunches, can be susceptible to recency bias (<i>"They won the BAFTAs so..."</i>), and may boil down to a form of wishcasting.
 A way to correct this is to add some structure, and one way to add structure is to look at some strategies people use to fill up their ballots.